oyaron/NGSF/readme.md

 ## Install

 Before anything the user should unzip the `original_sf_bank.zip` and then open the `template_bank_setup.py` script.
 In this file the user should specify the desired resolution for the template library, along with the path of the original data and the path for the new resolution template bank.
+The user also has the option to create a bank with masked lines, meaning to mask host galaxy lines that could be in the templates, this option is default to False.
+If the user is interested in seeing which lines are being masked he can access the `mask_lines_bank` function within the `Header_binnings.py` file.